Reykjanes Power Plant

-My second trip to Iceland was quite an adventure and I must admit that as I flew over the southern coast, descending to Keflavik Airport I was a little apprehensive to driving in the amount of snow I was witnessing through the plane window.
+My second trip to Iceland was quite an adventure & I must admit that as I flew over the southern coast, descending to Keflavik Airport I was a little apprehensive to driving in the amount of snow I was witnessing through the plane window.
 Who the hell is daft enough to want to go to Iceland in the middle of Winter?
 Well from what some say I apparently do seem to have a distinctive desire for such extremities.
-Strange really, I like warm destinations as most others too and would rather sweat my wotsits off than freeze them off but the rugged, snow covered landscape of Iceland never ceases to capture my imagination.
+Strange really, I like warm destinations as most others too & would rather sweat my wotsits off than freeze them off but the rugged, snow covered landscape of Iceland never ceases to capture my fantasy.
 It was a challenge I just couldn’t resist.

 Vatnajökull Glacier: The Largest Glacier in Europe